mananbatraog/ARGUS/README.md

 This project is an attempt to recreate the feel of a traditional operating system inside the browser.
 It includes a desktop interface, window handling, and basic app-like behavior, all implemented using core web technologies.

-NovaOS is both a working prototype and a learning project, aimed at experimenting with frontend architecture and user experience design.

 ---

 ## Core Features